 Susan came to Crosier Kilgour in 1997 after graduating from the University of Manitoba with a B.Sc. in Civil Engineering and a Masters of Science in Structural Engineering, where she was the recipient of the Faculty’s Gold Medal for highest standing in her undergraduate program.
 Susan practices in the area of new structural design and over the years has developed an expertise in complex structural system design.
 She has been the lead designer and project manager on several notable projects, including the University of Manitoba’s Pembina Hall Residence, the Club Regent and McPhillips Street Station Casinos, the recent expansion to the RBC Convention Centre and the Red River College Skilled Trades and Technology Centre.
 Susan became a Principal with Crosier Kilgour in 2016.

 “There is a true sense of achievement and fulfilment to be a part of the process of bringing a design to life; from an idea, to a drawing, to a complete building ready for the community to use.
 Working with a group of people who strive for excellence every day makes our work a rewarding experience.”

 Neil Penner, P.Eng.

-Prior to starting with Crosier Kilgour in 2013, Mr. Penner was the office manager at another structural engineering firm in Winnipeg.
-While working there for nearly 10 years, he designed commercial, industrial, and multi-residential structures as well as many single family dwellings.
-Neil became a Principal of the firm in 2016.
+Mr. Penner started his engineering career at another structural engineering firm in Winnipeg where he designed commercial, industrial, and multi-residential structures as well as many single-family dwellings for nearly 10 years.
+Neil joined Crosier Kilgour in 2013 and became a principal of the firm in 2016.

-During his time at Crosier Kilgour he has continued to expand his design and project management skills while being the lead designer on projects such as the Glasshouse Condominiums, Kiwanis Courts as well as the addition to Lord Nelson School.
+During his time at Crosier Kilgour he has continued to expand his skills and experience on projects such as the Glasshouse Condominiums, St. James Kiwanis Courts East and the new Grace Hospital Emergency Department.

 “All projects no matter the size, deserve equal care.
 I came to this understanding early in my career when I realized clients were typically investing their life savings on the residential units I was designing.”